SreeKumarSeven/anthill-chatbot/README.md

 This project has been optimized for deployment on Vercel's serverless platform.
 The optimization was necessary to overcome Vercel's 250MB deployment size limit.

+> **Note**: This branch is specifically optimized for Vercel deployment.

 Key optimizations include:
 - Minimized dependencies (only using openai, python-dotenv, requests, psycopg2-binary)
 - Simplified database connections using direct psycopg2 instead of SQLAlchemy
-- Exclusion of unnecessary files and directories via .vercelignore and vercel.json
+- Exclusion of unnecessary files and directories via .vercelignore
 - Core functionality maintained while removing unused features

 For detailed deployment instructions, see [VERCEL-DEPLOY-GUIDE.md](VERCEL-DEPLOY-GUIDE.md).